Fortinbra/Exterminate/README.md

 ## 🤖 Project Overview

-Exterminate is an animatronic Dalek control system that enables wireless gamepad control of a mobile Dalek replica.
-The project features differential drive movement, servo-controlled eye stalk movement, and I2S audio playback for the iconic "Exterminate!" sound effects.
+Exterminate is a Dalek control system that enables wireless gamepad control of a mobile Dalek replica.
+The project features differential drive movement and I2S audio playback for the iconic "Exterminate!" sound effects.
 It demonstrates modern C++ best practices, clean architecture, and SOLID principles while interfacing with embedded hardware.

 > **Note**: This is an educational project created for learning purposes.
 The "Dalek" name and associated content are the intellectual property of the BBC.
 See the [Copyright Disclaimer](#️-copyright-disclaimer) section for full details.